 Manus Deery is an architect living in Derry~Londonderry.
-He is currently an Assistant Director in the Department for Communities' Historic Environment Division.
+He is currently an Assistant Director in the Historic Environment Division of the Department for Communities in Northern Ireland.

 Elvin Memorial, St Columb's Cathedral, Derry~Londonderry, 1673.